Morning, Thursday, 15th January 2026

 - coordination of capital allocations across rebuilding, maintenance, and estate planning - relationship between multi-year strategy and annual budgets

-- funding and allocation options for schools outside the School Rebuilding Programme - balancing between immediate repairs and long-term design quality
+- funding and allocation options for schools outside the SRP - balancing between immediate repairs and long-term design quality

 - achieving regional fairness in allocation of funding for rebuilding projects